LaunchPlatform/beanhub-inbox/README.md

 # beanhub-inbox [![CircleCI](https://dl.circleci.com/status-badge/img/gh/LaunchPlatform/beanhub-inbox/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/LaunchPlatform/beanhub-inbox/tree/master)

-Email processing engine for archiving and extracting financial data This is a Python library for the email processing engine.
+Email processing engine for archiving and extracting financial data with LLM.
+This is a Python library for the email processing engine.
 For the end-users, you may want to look into our command line tool [beanhub-cli](https://beanhub-cli-docs.beanhub.io/) that has beanhub-inbox integrated.